Well-posedness of strong solutions for the Vlasov equation coupled to non-Newtonian fluids in dimension three: Acknowledgments

 \section{Acknowledgments}

-Kyungkeun Kang's work is partially supported by NRF-2017R1A2B4006484 and is also supported in part by the Yonsei University Challenge of 2017.
-Hwa Kil Kim's work is supported by NRF-2015R1D1A1A01056696, NRF-2018R1D1A1B07049357 and 2018 Hannam University Research Fund.
-Jae-Myoung Kim's work is supported by NRF-2015R1A5A1009350 and NRF-2016R1D1A1B03930422.
+Kyungkeun Kang’s work is supported by NRF-2019R1A2C1084685.
+Hwa Kil Kim's work is supported by NRF-2021R1F1A1048231.
+Jae-Myoung Kim was supported by National Research Foundation of Korea Grant funded by the Korean Government (NRF-2020R1C1C1A01006521).